-SalesIntel makes it possible for every organization to ramp up its lead generation activities by leveraging technological data to better define opportunities and drive decision-making.
+SalesIntel helps every organization ramp up its lead generation activities by leveraging technographic data.
+With 300 million technographic data points you can better define opportunities and drive decision-making.

 2. Improve Sales And Marketing Messaging

-You need to personalize every marketing campaign and messaging you can.
+You need to personalize every marketing campaign and message you can.
 If a prospect doesn’t think your email or call is important, he or she won’t get in contact with you again.

 3. Optimize Your Ad Targeting

 Advertising based on profiling is challenging.
 If you make the wrong decisions, you are likely to waste your ad budget targeting uninterested viewers.
 Firmographic and Technographic data can help to set up a more focused ad campaign.